kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/medium-copy.md

 How challenges can surface when bridging LLM workflows with real-world constraints like token limits, hallucinations, and Discord's async environment.
 That a single, well-structured Kedro pipeline supports multiple execution modes (CLI and Discord) without duplication.

+It was a good opportunity to explore patterns that generalize well to production RAG systems, like separation of data ingestion, preprocessing, embedding and retrieval, so each of those stages can be worked on independently.
+And things like chunks, embeddings, prompts, and other artifacts being stored as reproducible datasets make them easy to swap and experiment with.

+Kedro brings structure to this exploration.
+It enforces correct ordering of transformations, offers a configuration layer that keeps thing like paths, parameters, and credentials easy to track, and formalizes I/O so artifacts are typed and testable.
+Nodes as pure Python functions give flexibility in writing code, while modular pipelines make the project easier to refactor when necessary.

+It was also nice to see how a simple PickleDataset worked very well for a demo.
+Were the project to be scaled to a larger level, for example, if I wanted to add hundreds of thousands of social media posts about Cyberpunk 2077 to my data sources, it would benefit from moving to a vector database.
+After a certain point, working with embeddings in memory would become too slow, and a vector database would provide much faster similarity search, efficient indexing, filtering, and general robustness that would be beneficial for a larger project.

-The code is clean, maintainable, and follows Kedro best practices.
+As it is, the code is clean, maintainable, and follows Kedro best practices.
 More importantly, it works.
 The bot can answer questions about Cyberpunk 2077, drawing from both the game transcript and comprehensive wiki data.
 And after 466 hours of gameplay and every achievement unlocked, I can confirm: the bot's answers are accurate.
 Now, if only it could tell me when the sequel's release date is going to be…🤔
 Learn more about Kedro
 Kedro is an open-source Python toolbox that applies software engineering principles to data engineering and data science code.
 It reduces the time spent rewriting data science experiments so that they are fit for production.